mantidproject/mantid/docs/source/release/v4.2.0/sans.rst

 - Multiple SANS Workflow Algorithms were converted into internal scripts.
   This removes the need for passing SANSState objects in unrolled histories.
   Additionally, it speeds up the reduction of each run by ~35%.

+Fixed
+#####
+- A bug causing large batch files (1000+ runs) to take minutes to load into the ISIS SANS GUI has been fixed.
+Large batch files will now load within seconds.
+- Workspace names and output files use the run number from the table, rather than the run number in the nxs file.
+If there is no run number it will continue to use the run number from the nxs file, but emit a warning.

 Removed
 #######